Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 In the past, homes would feature as many rooms as possible in a home, each with their own distinct purpose.
 But we live in more informal times, where busy lifestyles require multifunctional spaces that cater for the needs of many.

 We’re spending so much more time in these rooms – relaxing, dining and entertaining, as well as cooking – and we want a kitchen that’s streamlined, uncluttered yet still homely, with everything functioning perfectly.
-So, it’s no surprise that many of us want to transform our homes with a kitchen extension, expanding this space, adding value and creating a better connection with the garden through glazed sliding or bifold doors.
+So, it’s no surprise that many of us want to transform our homes with a new kitchen extension design, expanding this space, adding value and creating a better connection with the garden through glazed sliding or bifold doors.

+When developing a kitchen extension design, you’ll need to start by identifying where exactly is the best place for the new zone.
+Your kitchen might currently not be in the right location, so this may involve reorganising the floorplan.
 The perfect solution to achieve a kitchen-diner or kitchen-living space in many existing buildings is to extend to the rear, sometimes as part of a wider renovation to rejig the entire downstairs layout to better suit modern life.

 This home has been upgraded with a structurally-impressive glazed kitchen extension, designed by Scenario Architecture.
 The addition makes use of steel beams that span the width of the house.
 Each beam and column is finished with compact insulation to avoid thermal bridging whilst keeping a slender profile.
 Photo: Matt Clayton